SaxoBank/eslint-plugin-saxo/docs/rules/saga-direct-delegation.md

 }
 ```

-## Examples of correct code for this rule:
+## Examples of incorrect code that this rule does not currently detect:

-✅ Delegations not using `yield*`, where the callee is imported from from another file
+👎 Delegations not using `yield*`, where the callee is imported from from another file

 ```js
 /* eslint saxo/saga-direct-delegation: "error" */